Compare DVI vs HDMI Connections

 Connecting Multiple Displays with DVI to HDMI Adapters

 For example, note the DVI to HDMI adapter shown left.
 The DVI side of the adapter would be male which connects directly to your video card on the computer.
 The HDMI side would be female which would allow you to use a standard HDMI cable to connect out to your televisions.
-Separate HDMI cables long enough to reach your TVs would need to be purchased in addition to the adapters.

 Televisions and Resolution

-The maximum resolution you will obtain when connecting a TV to a computer is totally dependent upon the TV port that is is connected to.
+The maximum resolution you will get when connecting a TV to a computer is totally dependent on the TV port that is is connected to.
 Typically HDTV’s will support 1920×1080 regardless of which port you are connecting to even though your video card may support a higher resolution.
 All TVs are different so depending on the quality of your TV you may not get 1920 x 1080.
 Again, the limitation here is the television itself, NOT the video cards usually.
 Check with your TV manufacturer for full TV specifications.
 Ask them specifically about the resolution capabilities of the port you would like to connect to NOT the TV capabilities.
 That is completely different.

 Compare DVI to HDMI

-DVI stands for Digital Visual Interface and displays very high quality video on digital display devices such as digital LCD/LED monitors and digital projectors.
+High Speed HDMI CableDVI stands for Digital Visual Interface and displays very high quality video on digital display devices such as digital LCD/LED monitors and digital projectors.
 Like HDMI, DVI can also carry uncompressed digital video data (better quality) from the source to the display (video card to monitor).
 In fact, the video quality is exactly the same as HDMI depending the cables being used.
 The primary difference is that HDMI carries audio in addition to video, DVI is video only.

 However, if you plan on using extremely high resolutions (greater than 1080p) on your TV, new High Speed HDMI Cables (shown here) and Display Port can support resolutions of 3840×2160 and 4096×2160 with DisplayPort v 1.2+.